WELD 1100

 2 Credit Hours

 Covers occupational orientation, safety and health of welders, drawing and welding symbol interpretation, thermal cutting processes and welding inspection and training utilizing American Welding Society (AWS) Sense 1 standards.
-This course make be taken three times for credit for skills development.
 (2 lecture hours)

-Prerequisite: WELD 1100 with a grade of C or better, or equivalent or consent of instructor.
+Prerequisite: Corequisite WELD 1100, or consent of instructor.

 WELD 2001